Xavose/NeverwinterNights/8. Tracking down the words of power/Anthem of the First Dawn Description.md

 **Requires:** Attunement

-**How to unlock:** Stand against overwhelming darkness when retreat would be safer—win, survive, or buy time for others to escape (a "first dawn" moment)
+**How to unlock:** Stand against overwhelming darkness.

-**Form:** A radiant longsword or spear shaped from condensed dawn-light (counts as a martial weapon you are proficient with; 1d10 radiant, +1 to attack and damage rolls)
+**Form:** A martial weapon shaped from condensed dawn light (counts as a martial weapon you are proficient with; 1d10 radiant, +1 to attack and damage rolls)

 **Effects:**

 - While attuned, once per long rest you can cast *dawn* (save DC 8 + proficiency bonus + your spellcasting ability modifier, or CHA if you have no spellcasting ability).
-- When you hit with the weapon, you can expend a use to deal an extra 2d10 radiant damage (no action; limited uses equal to your proficiency bonus per long rest).
+- When you hit with the weapon, you can expend a use to deal an extra 2d10 radiant damage.
+10 charges.
+Recharges daily at dawn.
-- Allies within 10 feet of you have advantage on saving throws against being frightened or charmed while you wield the weapon.
+- Allies within 30 feet of you have advantage on saving throws against being frightened or charmed while you wield the weapon.
+Those allies can also see normally in magical and non magical darkness.

 ---